bertspaan/tutorial-historical-addresses/README.md

 Open a [sample of 100 addresses in geojson.io](http://geojson.io/#data=data:text/x-url,http%3A%2F%2Fs3.amazonaws.com%2Fspacetime-nypl-org%2Fdatasets%2Fbuilding-inspector-nyc-streets%2Fbuilding-inspector-nyc-streets.sample.geojson).

-## Preparing data for web interface
+## Preparing data for a web interface

 The Objects NDJSON file of `building-inspector-nyc-streets`, the dataset we've explained in the previous section, is more than 13MB and contains many fields (like IDs and types) we do not need in our visualization.